alapvyas/linux-notes/Kubernates.md

 **persistentVolumeClaim**—A way to use a pre- or dynamically provisioned persistent storage.

 Using PersistentVolumes and PersistentVolumeClaims makes it easy to obtain persistent storage without the user having to deal with the actual storage technology used underneath.
 But this still requires a cluster administrator to provision the actual storage up front.
 Kubernetes can also perform this job automatically through dynamic provisioning of PersistentVolumes.
 You can deploy a PersistentVolume provisioner and define one or more StorageClass objects to let users choose what type of PersistentVolume they want.
 The users can refer to the StorageClass in their PersistentVolumeClaims and the provisioner will take that into account when provisioning the persistent storage.

+## StatefulSet in Kubernetes

+StatefulSet is a Kubernetes workload API object used to manage stateful applications.
+Unlike Deployment and ReplicaSet, which are intended for stateless applications, StatefulSet is ideal for applications that require a stable, unique network identifier, persistent storage, and orderly, graceful deployment and scaling.

+  **Stable, Unique Network Identifiers:** Each pod in a StatefulSet derives its hostname from the name of the StatefulSet and the ordinal of the pod.
+The pattern for the constructed hostname is $(statefulset name)-$(ordinal).
+This ensures that each pod in a StatefulSet has a unique and predictable name, which is crucial for stateful applications like databases that rely on stable identifiers.

+    **Stable, Persistent Storage:** StatefulSet allows you to assign PersistentVolumes to each pod via PersistentVolumeClaims.
+When a pod is (re)scheduled onto a node, its volume mount will have the same data as before, which is essential for stateful services that need to maintain their state across restarts.

+    **Ordered, Graceful Deployment and Scaling:** Pods in a StatefulSet are created, scaled, and deleted in a predictable order.
+When scaling down, the pods are terminated in reverse ordinal order.
+This orderly execution is critical for stateful apps that require careful handling of startup and shutdown sequences.

+    **Ordered, Automated Rolling Updates:** When the StatefulSet’s pod template is updated, each pod is updated in reverse ordinal order, with the next pod updated only after the current pod is running and ready.

+## Kubernetes Services

+Kubernetes Services are an abstract way to expose an application running on a set of Pods as a network service.
+With Kubernetes, you don't need to modify your application to use an unfamiliar service discovery mechanism.
+Kubernetes provides Pods with their own IP addresses and a single DNS name for a set of Pods and can load-balance across them.

+    **Service Discovery and Load Balancing:** Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods and can load-balance across them.

+    **Stable Network Interface:** Services provide a stable IP address and port combination which remains consistent even as the pods they represent are updated or replaced.

+    ### Different Service Types:

+        **ClusterIP:** Exposes the Service on a cluster-internal IP.
+This type makes the Service only reachable from within the cluster.
+        **NodePort:** Exposes the Service on each Node's IP at a static port.
+A ClusterIP Service is created automatically, and the NodePort Service will route to it.
+        **LoadBalancer:** Exposes the Service externally using a cloud provider's load balancer.
+NodePort and ClusterIP Services are created automatically.